-In 333 BC, Alexander the Great liberated this area from the Persians and by 188 BC, the southern remnant of Phrygia came under the control of the Attalid Dynasty of Pergamon.
+In 333 BC, Alexander the Great liberated this area from the Persians and by 188 BC, most of Phrygia came under the control of the Attalid Dynasty of Pergamon.
 The Attalids were loyal supporters of Rome, ruling with intelligence and generosity and the Greek cities in this Kingdom maintained a level of independence.
 When the ruler Attalus III died without an heir in 133 BC, he bequeathed the whole of Pergamon to Rome in order to prevent a civil war.